Each product variant has a stock keeping unit (SKU) and can have any number of stock records.

 Each stock records also has a cost price (the price that your store had to pay to obtain it).

 A variant is in stock if at least one of its stock records has unallocated quantity.

 The highest quantity that can be ordered is the sum of all available quantities in stock records.
 It allows each ordered product to be fulfilled in multiple order lines with all stock records.

 Allocating stock for new orders¶

-Once an order is placed, a stock record is selected to fulfil each order line.
-Default logic will select the stock record with the lowest cost price that holds enough stock.
+Once an order is placed, a stock records are selected to fulfil each order line.
+Default logic will select the stock records with the lowest cost price that holds enough stock.
 Quantity needed to fulfil the order line is immediately marked as allocated.